Force generation principles in dividing cells

 Current position: Postdoctoral Research Fellow at Wellcome Trust Sanger Institute (UK)

 Dr Dijue Sun was a visiting postdoctoral research scientist at the Draviam lab.
 She is a cell biologist specialised in chromosome segregation and DNA double-strand breaks in meiosis.
 During her PhD, she designed a yeast artificial chromosome transfer method to study non-exchange chromosome segregation in meiosis using live-cell imaging.
 After her PhD, she went on to study how proteins affect the adaptive immune system and cell signalling at the Williams Harvey Research Institute (QMUL), which led to a first author paper in Cell Reports (2019).
 After one period of postdoctoral study, Dr Sun took a gap to raise her children.
-During the period of working with the Draviam Lab, Dr Sun helped in developing Deep Learning Methods for the automated analysis of mitotic spindle movements.
+During the period of working with the Draviam Lab, Dr Sun helped in developing deep learning methods for the automated analysis of mitotic spindle movements and contributed to Dang et al, 2023 (JCB).
 She has been awarded a Janet Thornton return Fellow at Sanger institute, where she will be studying saturated genome editing on DNA Mismatch repair proteins that affect Lynch Syndrome.

 Maddy completed her PhD project with the Draviam Lab from 2016-2020.
 Maddy investigated the cellular consequences of kinetochore lesions, with a particular focus on DNA damage.
 She completed her undergraduate degree at Newcastle University in Biomedical sciences in 2014.
 Maddy also worked in an NHS diagnostic lab before starting her PhD.
 Outside of the lab Maddy enjoys skiing and reading.